RichardSiegel/simpleCMSphp/README.md

 # simpleCMSphp
 This is a basic Content Management System for linux servers written in PHP and JavaScript.

+I use a modified version of this on my page: www.siegel.work

-Setup Wizard is coming soon.
+Setup Wizard is coming.